 “Yes.
 Your office connects with mine so that I will be able to constantly be in contact with you during business hours.”
 He scooped the rest of the files up and stood, holding a hand out to her.

 Holly smiled uneasily, showing off a row of perfectly white teeth.
 Her hand was delicate in his and, when she rose to standing, he was surprised to see she had rather shapely legs beneath the unflattering sack she wore.
 “Of course, Mr. Cantrell.
 Is there anything I can get for you?
 Latte?
 Coffee?
 Tea?”

 He shot her a small smile, amused by her nervousness.
 “No, thank you.
 Go get settled.”

 Holly snatched her purse and tucked it under her arm, disappearing into her adjacent office.
 Jackson watched her leave, noting how that dowdy suit and ugly shoes did little to show her apparent charms.
 His other assistants were always well groomed and expertly dressed, looking at ease in their designer clothes.
 Holly McIntyre almost seemed like a little girl playing dress up in her mother’s closet.
 He thought she would do better to accentuate her girl-next-door beauty instead of hiding it.

 As he arranged the last of the files upon his desk, he wondered if Holly McIntyre had what it took to survive life in the big city.

 Well, that’s all for now!
-If you want to see what else I’m working on, check out my About page!
+If you want to see what else I’m working on, click HERE!